ImoPupato/DEG-analysis/Script completo.md

 ```
 # Libraries.
 **From the RTCGA package**
-_This libraries allows us to download and integrate the variety and volume of TCGA data._
+_This libraries allows us to download and integrate the variety and volume of TCGA._
 ```R
 library("TCGAbiolinks")
 library("RTCGA")